-What Real Life Looks Like Inside The Snowiest Town In Wisconsin
+Take A Look At Life Inside Hurley, The Snowiest Town In Wisconsin

 It’s no surprise that here in Wisconsin, we get a lot of snow.
-North to south, east to west, there isn’t a bit of our state that doesn’t get hit with the fluffy white stuff when winter hits.
+North to south, east to west, there isn’t a bit of our state that doesn’t get hit with the fluffy white stuff when winter arrives.
 But one spot seems to accumulate even more than everywhere else.
-Small Hurley, Wisconsin is the spot in the state that collects the most snow every year.
-The 1,500 or so brave souls that live in Hurley know a thing or two about snow.
+The small town of Hurley is the town that gets the most snow in Wisconsin, and you can bet that the 1,500 or so brave souls that live in Hurley know a thing or two about snow.

 Have you been to Hurley or do you live in a snowy Wisconsin town, as well?
 What’s life like trying to survive what feels like an endless winter?
-We want to hear about it in the comments.
+Share your positive and negative parts about living through a winter in Wisconsin in the comments below!
+We want to hear about it.

 Looking for some Wisconsin winter fun?
 Check out our list here.